Greg Craig, ex-Obama White House counsel, indicted on making false statements to DOJ

 Greg Craig, ex-Obama White House counsel, indicted for alleged false statements

-Greg Craig, who once served as White House counsel for then-President Barack Obama, was indicted Thursday on two counts of making false and misleading statements to investigators in connection with his work on behalf of Ukraine.
+Greg Craig, who once served as White House counsel for then-President Barack Obama, was indicted on Thursday on two counts of making false and misleading statements to investigators in connection with his work on behalf of Russia-backed former president of Ukraine, Viktor Yanukovych.

-Craig becomes the first Democrat to be indicted in a case arising from Special Counsel Robert Mueller's now-completed probe into Russian election interference.
+Craig is the first Democrat to be indicted in a case arising from Special Counsel Robert Mueller's now-completed probe into Russian election interference.
+Mueller's team referred the Craig case to prosecutors in New York last year, after uncovering possible wrondoing while they investigated former Trump campaign chairman Paul Manafort's Ukraine lobbying work.

 The Washington-based lawyer was indicted by a grand jury in the U.S. District Court for the District of Columbia for allegedly falsifying and concealing “material facts” and making false statements to the DOJ National Security Division's Foreign Agents Registration Act (FARA) Unit, which is responsible for enforcing foreign lobbying laws.

-At issue was Craig’s lobbying work performed in 2012 for the Russian-backed president of Ukraine, Viktor Yanukovych, while Craig was a partner at the law firm Skadden, Arps, Slate, Meagher & Flom.
+At issue was Craig’s lobbying work performed in 2012 for Yanukovych, while Craig was a partner at the law firm Skadden, Arps, Slate, Meagher & Flom.

-Specifically, Craig and the law firm were commissioned by Ukraine's government to write a report to assess the merits of the government's prosecution of dissident Yulia Tymoshenko -- which was widely regarded as an abuse of power.
-The aim of the report, critics said, was to provide political cover for the prosecution.
+Specifically, Craig and the law firm were commissioned by Yanukovych and Ukraine's government to write a report to assess the merits of the government's prosecution of dissident Yulia Tymoshenko -- a criminal case that was widely regarded as an abuse of power.

+The aim of the report, critics said, was to provide cover for the politically motivated and unjust prosecution.
+Although Ukraine said it paid only $12,000 for the report, prosecutors charged that Manafort illegally used an offshore account to ensure Skadden received approximately $4 million for its services.

+Yanukovych was overthrown in the 2014 Ukrainian revolution, and now lives in exile in Russia.
+Tymoshenko, who was also one of the leaders of the Orange Revolution, was convicted on embezzlement charges in 2011 but released in 2014 upon Yanukovych's ouster.

 Craig allegedly made false statements to investigators looking into whether he appropriately registered foreign agent under FARA, which requires lobbyists to declare publicly if they represent foreign leaders, governments or their political parties.